Insurance Coverage for Pollution

 The Supreme Court noted that two primary views exist regarding pollution exclusions – a “literal” approach and a “situational” approach.
 Indiana follows neither of these and instead requires an insurer to specify with particularity what falls within its pollution exclusion.

-The State Automobile Mutual Insurance majority held that the Defendant’s policy, which defined “pollutants” as “any solid, liquid, gaseous or thermal irritant or contaminant, including smoke, vapor, soot, fumes, acids, alkalis, chemicals and waste,” could not be read literally because it would negate any coverage.
-The majority therefore concluded that this pollution exclusion was not sufficiently explicit and therefore provided coverage to the Plaintiff.
+The State Automobile Mutual Insurance majority held that the Defendant’s policy, which defined “pollutants” as “any solid, liquid, gaseous or thermal irritant or contaminant, including smoke, vapor, soot, fumes, acids, alkalis, chemicals, and waste,” could not be read literally because it would negate any coverage.
+The majority, therefore, concluded that this pollution exclusion was not sufficiently explicit and therefore provided coverage to the Plaintiff.
 Justice Rucker wrote the opinion, in which Justice Dickson concurred.
-Justice David concurred in result.
+Justice David concurred in the result.
 Therefore, although the ultimate result in this case had majority support, only two Justices signed off on the opinion’s rationale.

 Justice Sullivan dissented with Justice Shepherd.
 Justice Sullivan wrote that this decision moves Indiana law toward the proposition that all pollution exclusions are unenforceable.
 Justice Sullivan also cited with approval a recent seventh circuit decision, Scottsdale Indemnity Company v.
 Village of Crestwood.